twstrike/otr-extension-J/protocol-otr-extension-j.md

 - Replace DSA long lived keys for signatures with Ed25519.
 - Change the hash and HMAC algorithms from SHA-1 and SHA-256 into SHA3-256 in the OTR and SMP protocol

+The main purpose of this extension is to switch out only the algorithms that potentially can become problematic soon.
+As such, it does not switch out the Diffie-Hellman key exchange from the OTR protocol.

 ## Wire protocol

-The J extension has a wire protocol that is completely compatible with previous versions of the OTR protocol.
-What that means is that previous correct implementations of OTR will be able to receive J extension messages and understand them well enough to avoid crashes.
+The J extension has a wire protocol that is similar to version 3.
 The biggest differences are in the representation of the new extension version in the various messages.

 In the Query message it is now possible to use the letter J in addition with the other characters specified in the protocol, such that: